nschloe/tikzplotlib/README.md

 for native inclusion into LaTeX documents.

-matplotlib2tikz works with both Python 2 and Python 3.

 The output of matplotlib2tikz is in [PGFPlots](http://pgfplots.sourceforge.net/pgfplots.pdf), a LaTeX library that sits on top of TikZ and describes graphs in terms of axes, data etc.